Michael Jordan: Endorsements

-Business ventures
+Business ventures and wealth

 In June 2010, Jordan was ranked by Forbes as the 20th-most-powerful celebrity in the world, with $55 million earned between June 2009 and June 2010.
 According to Forbes, Jordan Brand generates $1 billion in sales for Nike.
 In June 2014, Jordan was named the first NBA player to become a billionaire, after he increased his stake in the Charlotte Hornets from 80% to 89.5%.
 Jordan was honored with the Charlotte Business Journals Business Person of the Year for 2014.
 In 2017, he became a part owner of the Miami Marlins of Major League Baseball.

 Forbes designated Jordan as the athlete with the highest career earnings in 2017.
 From his Jordan Brand income and endorsements, Jordan's 2015 income was an estimated $110 million, the most of any retired athlete.
-As of 2025, his net worth is estimated at $3.8 billion by Forbes, making him the fourth-richest African-American, and one of the richest celebrities.
+As of 2026, his net worth is estimated at $4.7 billion by Forbes, making him the fourth-richest African-American, and one of the richest celebrities.
+In April 2026, Sportico ranked Jordan as the highest-paid athlete in history (as of 31 December 2025); his earnings were estimated at $4.5 billion when adjusted for inflation.
+He is the wealthiest athlete of all time with official records.
+(Note: This is excluding Gaius Appuleius Diocles (104 – c.
+146), an ancient Roman charioteer who had a net worth of approximately $15 billion.)

 Jordan co-owns an automotive group which bears his name.
 The company has a Nissan dealership in Durham, North Carolina, acquired in 1990, and formerly had a Lincoln–Mercury dealership from 1995 until its closure in 2009.
 The company also owned a Nissan franchise in Glen Burnie, Maryland.
 The restaurant industry is another business interest of Jordan's.
-Restaurants he has owned include a steakhouse in New York City's Grand Central Terminal; that restaurant closed in 2018.
+Restaurants he has owned include the former Michael Jordan's Restaurant in Chicago, and steakhouse in New York City's Grand Central Terminal; the latter restaurant closed in 2018.
+Other locations of the steakhouse are still operating in Chicago, Connecticut, and South Korea.
+He is also the owner of 1000 North, an upscale waterfront restaurant and private social club in Jupiter and Sarasota, Florida.
 Jordan is the majority investor in a golf course, Grove XXIII in Hobe Sound, Florida.

 In September 2020, Jordan became an investor and advisor for DraftKings.
+Since September 2021, he occupies the same role at Sportradar.